 ~ Storia do Mogor; or, Mogul India 1653-1708; (1907) by Niccolò Manucci (1638 - 1715).

 This work is licensed under a Creative Commons Attribution-Share Alike 3.0 Unported License.

-Which basically means you are free to share anything you may find here.
-No need to seek permission.
+Which it basically means is: You are free to share anything you may find here.
+No need to seek permission explicitly.
 Also you are free to re-use it for non-commercial purposes provided you let others use your work for free non-commercial purposes.
-In case of commercial use, do seek a permission first.
-In all cases, giving proper credit to the blog/source is the proper thing to do, let other people know where you found it.
+This blog was started with the intention of sharing information for free.
+But, in case of commercial use, do seek a permission first.
+In all cases, giving proper credit to the blog/source is the proper decent thing to do, let other people know where you found it.
 Do not stifle information.